zh19910202/AIClient-2-API/README-EN.md

     *   Stores shared constants, utility functions, and common handlers for the project, making the code cleaner and more efficient.

 *   **`src/gemini/`, `src/openai/`, `src/claude/`**: 📦 **Provider Implementation Directories**
     *   Each directory contains the core logic, API calls, and strategy implementations for the corresponding service provider, with a clear structure that makes it easy for you to add more new service providers in the future.
-Among them, `src/openai/openai-kiro.js` provides a special implementation for the Kiro API.
+Among them, `src/claude/claude-kiro.js` provides a special implementation for the Kiro API.

 *   **`tests/`**: 🧪 **Test Directory**
     *   Contains a complete integration test suite covering all API endpoints, authentication methods, and error handling scenarios to ensure project stability and reliability.

----
+### 🏗️ Architecture Design Patterns

+The project adopts multiple modern design patterns to ensure code maintainability and extensibility:

+*   **Adapter Pattern**: `src/adapter.js` provides a unified interface for different AI services
+*   **Strategy Pattern**: `src/provider-strategies.js` handles request/response conversion for different protocols
+*   **Factory Pattern**: Dynamically creates and manages service adapter instances
+*   **Singleton Pattern**: Caching and reusing service adapter instances

+### 🔄 Data Flow Processing

+1. **Request Reception**: HTTP server receives client requests
+2. **Authentication Verification**: Unified verification of multiple authentication methods
+3. **Protocol Recognition**: Identifies client protocol based on endpoint and request headers
+4. **Format Conversion**: Converts requests to target provider format
+5. **Service Call**: Calls specific AI service through adapter
+6. **Response Conversion**: Converts service response back to client expected format
+7. **Streaming Processing**: Supports real-time streaming response transmission

 ### 🔧 Usage Instructions

 *   **MCP Support**: While the built-in command functions of the original Gemini CLI are not available, this project perfectly supports MCP (Model Context Protocol) and can work with MCP-compatible clients for more powerful functionality extensions.
 *   **Multimodal Capabilities**: Supports multimodal inputs such as images and documents, providing you with a richer interactive experience.
 *   **Latest Model Support**: Supports the latest **Kimi K2** and **GLM-4.5** models.
 Simply configure the corresponding OpenAI or Claude compatible interfaces in `config.json` to use them.
-*   **Kiro API**: Using Kiro API requires [Download Kiro client](https://aibook.ren/archives/kiro-install) and completing authorized login to generate kiro-auth-token.json. **Recommended for use with Claude Code for the best experience**. .
+*   **Kiro API**: Using Kiro API requires [Download Kiro client](https://aibook.ren/archives/kiro-install) and completing authorized login to generate kiro-auth-token.json. **Recommended for use with Claude Code for the best experience**.

 ---